Best binoculars 2024: Our picks for stargazing, bird watching and observing wildlife

 Their soft all-over rubberized armor meant we could always keep a firm hold, keeping these premium binoculars secure during use.

 Light transmission is good too, ensuring we can keep using these even when light levels drop.
-Simple and elegant with a high level of finish and a great performance, this Nikon example is one of the best binoculars on the market.
+Simple and elegant with a high level of finish and great performance, this Nikon example is one of the best binoculars on the market.

 Best compact binos

-Steiner 10x26 Safari Ultrasharp binoculars
+Steiner 10x26 Safari Ultrasharp on a white background

 Tiny, lightweight and easy to travel with, these compact binoculars are suitable for sightseeing.
 (Image credit: Steiner)

-5. Steiner 10x26 Safari Ultrasharp
+Steiner 10x26 Safari Ultrasharp

 Compact and ultra-portable binoculars suitable for sightseeing, and that’s just for starters